mskilab-org/multiplicity/README.md

 Supplementary Note 2 and STAR Methods, respectively, in these publications for full details on this derivation.

-SNVplicity is an R library to convert counts from mutation-caller derived .vcfs to total copies given known purity, ploidy, and consitutional discerned copy number as ideally determined by [JaBbA](https://github.com/mskilab-org/JaBbA).
+`multiplicity` is an R library to convert counts from mutation-caller derived .vcfs to total copies given known purity, ploidy, and consitutional discerned copy number as ideally determined by [JaBbA](https://github.com/mskilab-org/JaBbA).